IABTechLab/uid2docs/docs/guides/integration-prebid-client-side.md

 });
 ```

-For the list of possible base URLs, see [Environments](../getting-started/gs-environments.md).
+For the list of valid base URLs, see [Environments](../getting-started/gs-environments.md).